The Neighbors: Income

 There are also a number of people of Irish

 ancestry (20.0%), and residents who report English roots

 (10.9%), and some of the residents are also of Italian

 ancestry (6.4%), along with some Polish ancestry residents

 The most common language spoken in the N 132nd St / State St

-neighborhood is English, spoken by 92.0% of households.
-Some people also speak Arabic (4.2%).
+neighborhood is English, spoken by 96.3% of households.